Parampathak-28/Resource-Allocation-Optimization-in-5G-Networks-using-VQR/README.md

 # Resource-Allocation-Optimization-in-5G-Networks-using-VQR

-I optimized the resource allocation in 5G Networks using Variational Quantum Regressor.
+Worked on the optimization of resource allocation in 5G Networks using Variational Quantum Regressor.
+This project culminated in a research paper.